 After making the eggs, they require additional time to pick up the flavors from the pickling brine.
 Keep them refrigerated at all times.
 If small eggs are used, 1 to 2 weeks are usually allowed for seasoning to occur.
 Medium or large eggs may require 2 to 4 weeks to become well-seasoned.
 Use the eggs within 3 to 4 months for best quality.
 The National Center for Home Preservation also has a pickling eggs at home guide.

-JUST A NOTE: Hard boiling your eggs does not speed up the preservation time.
+QUICK NOTE: Hard boiling your eggs does not speed up the preservation time.
 Once hard boiled, they will last only 3 to 5 days in the refrigerator.
 I also tried to hard boil eggs in the oven, which did NOT work out for me at all.
 The eggs split open and the only thing to do with them was to make egg salad sandwiches.

 What ways have you tried preserving eggs?
 Share your ideas in the comments below.
 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way!